About the Grant

 - Hire 18 more peer recovery coaches to connect people to MAT and provide support

-- Train 425 more prescribers to provide buprenorphine, with a focus on rural area
+- Train 425 more prescribers to provide buprenorphine, with a focus on rural areas

 - Distribute 18,000 more naloxone kits

-The Evaluation Center at the University of Colorado Denver serves as the external evaluator and provides technical assistance to the Office of Behavioral Health and the Managed Service Organizations and Opioid Treatment Programs that are working under the SOR grant.
+The Evaluation Center at the University of Colorado Denver serves as the external evaluation partner to the Behavioral Health Administration for the SOR Grant.
+The Evaluation Center also provides technical assistance to Managed Service Organizations and Providers funded by the SOR grant.